MisturaDev/weather-app-react-native/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-A cross-platform mobile weather app built with React Native and Expo, displaying current weather and forecasts for your city or popular cities.
+A cross-platform mobile weather app built with React Native and Expo, displaying current weather and forecasts for your city and popular cities.
 Built by **Mistura Ishola** using the **OpenWeather API**

 # Live Demo

-Open the app in Expo Go: https://expo.dev/accounts/misturadev/projects/weather-app
+Open the app in **Expo Go**: https://expo.dev/accounts/misturadev/projects/weather-app

 # Features